laperlej/Datahub/terra.bio/terra.bio.md

 ### data

-- cannot be made public with approval from the terra team
+- can only be made public with approval from the terra team
 - can be shared with other members
-- no limit (pay for usage)
+- pay for usage
 - some data require authorisation
 - can create groups and give permissions
 - "transfer" is only metadata
-- real transfer only happens for analysis
+- everything is remote (google cloud)
+- data banks to mix with your own data
+  - 1000 genomes
+  - Encode
+  - Human Cell Atlas
+  - etc

+### workspace

+- customize dashboard (1 page editable)
+- multiple sections
+  - Dashboard
+  - Data
+  - Notebooks
+  - Workflows
+  - Job history
+- shareable

 ### galaxy